network-analytics/pmacct-test-automation/tests/111-IPFIXv10-NFv9-IPv6-IPv4-mix_sources/README.md

 - The nfacctd kafka output messages in topic daisy.flow need to match with the json messages in "output-flow-00.json".
 - The timestamp values will change between runs (since we have NFv9 in this test, timestamp_start and timestamp_end also change between runs).
 - Order of the json messages could change
-- No ERROR or WARN/WARNING messages are present in the logfile
+- No ERROR or WARN messages are present in the logfile